 Play WorksA new rigorous study from Mathematica and Stanford University looked at outcomes when schools used Playworks, a national nonprofit currently providing healthy recess and safe playtime in 23 cities nationwide.

 It's Possible To Train Yourself To Be More Creative, Says One Philadelphia Author A lot of us would like to be more creative in our daily lives, and a Philadelphia native says it's less about waiting for inspiration than training yourself for the task.

-Education Gap Between Rich And PoorCiting research by Sean Reardon at Stanford University, an article in the New York Times reports that the achievement gap between rich and poor children is widening.
+Education Gap Between Rich And PoorCiting research by Sean Reardon at Stanford University, an article in the <em>New York Times</em> reports that the achievement gap between rich and poor children is widening.